All power is useless without stopping power. Make a brake service appointment today and let our expert technicians take care of your 2016 Honda Pilot.

 When should you change the brake pads on your 2016 Honda Pilot?
 It largely depends on where and how you drive.
 The majority of brake pads last between 30,000 and 40,000 miles.
 If you drive mostly on the highway and tend to brake smoothly (as opposed to slamming on the brakes), your brake pads may last longer.
 Alternatively, riding the brakes and hauling heavy loads can shorten their useful life.
 Your brake pad replacement timeline also depends on the type of brake pads you have installed on your Pilot.
 Some brake pad materials last longer than others.
 Luckily, Firestone Complete Auto Care offers Honda Pilot brake pad replacements, coupons on brake services, and a limited Lifetime Parts Warranty on brake pads.
 We do brake checks and brake pad replacements every day, and for your Pilot, we’ll only use parts that meet or surpass Honda’s standards.

 Your Honda Pilot may be powered by a strong engine.
-One that's ready to get you to 200,000 miles and beyond.
+One that’s strong enough to take you into high mileage territory.
 But if you can’t brake, it might as well be scrap metal.
 Don't wait if you're experiencing brake squeaks or a loss of braking power.
 Safe driving is difficult when your brakes are anything but their best.
 What's more, waiting for things to figure themselves out can result in more damage to your brakes and your wallet.
 For instance, rotors may start to warp when you drive on worn brake pads, and the metal-to-metal grinding may compromise other healthy parts.
 Our technicians work to prevent more brake damage.
 Visit Firestone Complete Auto Care for the right brake repair for your 2016 Honda Pilot.
 We offer many affordable brake repairs like brake pad/shoe removal and replacement, rotor/drum resurfacing, brake fluid exchange/bleeding, and brake caliper and wheel cylinder service.
 Schedule an appointment today for Honda Pilot brake service and repair.

 You rely on your Honda Pilot to get you where you need to be.
 When something breaks, we're ready.
 Choose one of the services below and make an appointment for 2016 Honda Pilot repairs.